A Disney Magic Cruise Recap!

 photo credit: Consumer Queen – Mickey Mouse printable from DIS Printables – some of the magnets shown were gifts for us from other guests! fish extender from Grady’s Mommy

 If you are not familiar with fish extenders, I will explain.
 It is a bit like Secret Santa.
-Put simply, you coordinate in advance with other families cruising (this is down within the DISboards website or in a Facebook group) by sharing your stateroom number, ages of children, number of room guests and other essential information needed.
+Put simply, you coordinate in advance with other families cruising (this is down within the DISboards website or in a Facebook group) by sharing your stateroom number, ages of children, number of room guests, and other essential information needed.
 Then, once you gather up all of this information, you purchase small gifts to drop into the fish extenders during the cruise!
-It’s so fun for the kids to find goodies in their pockets when arriving back to the room!
+It’s so fun for the kids to find goodies in their pockets when arriving back in the room!

 So, what KIND of gifts, you ask?
 Well, here is what we bought.

-I bought all of the above items – keychains, necklaces, tags and magnets – from a couple of Etsy shops:
+I bought all of the above items – keychains, necklaces, tags, and magnets – from a couple of Etsy shops: